porteusDocs/porteusDocs.github.io/index.md

 Hi.

-This will become an alternative version of http://porteus.org (excluding forum).
+This will become an alternative version of <http://porteus.org> (excluding <https://forum.porteus.org>).

 Watch out.